Information about working rights in Australia

 Visa options for migrating to Australia for work

 Skilled independent visa: This is one of the most prominent types of visas to Australia.
 Migrating to Australia by the means of a Skilled Independent visa not only gives the applicant work rights but also lets him become a permanent resident of Australia.
-The criteria associated to obtaining this visa is that the applicant must provide relevant and evident skills and qualifications of any of the occupation which are a part of the Skilled Occupation List.
+The criteria associated to obtaining this visa is that the applicant must provide relevant and evident skills and qualifications of any of the occupation which is a part of the Skilled Occupation List.

 Skilled nominated visa: This is a permanent type of work visa, where qualified individuals are nominated either by State authority or a territory, so as to invite them to Australia and fill in the requirement of a specific vacancy.
 The basic criteria to obtain this visa is the applicant must be sponsored by the state/territory government.